K-S-K/CV/README.md

 ### [2021-2023.
 Pubmed article editor](Articles/06_PubMedDesktop/Article.md)

-It is a small desktop application that I use to create XML files for submitting articles to the PubMed server
+It is a small desktop application that I use to create XML files for submitting articles to the PubMed server.

 ### [2012-2017.
 Reliability Analysis System](Articles/05_EWReliability/Article.md)

-It is a distributed system that collects software application diagnostics data and calculates its availability factor, draws diagrams, helps to monitor software health status, and helps to investigate accident evolution history.
+It is a distributed system that collects software application diagnostics data, calculates its availability factor, draws diagrams, and monitors software health status.
+It was also applied as a tool for investigating accident evolution history.

 ### [2011-2019.
 Automated Trading System](Articles/04_TDATrading/Article.md)

-It was a big R&D project dedicated to trading automation.
-We experimented with different trading algorithms for eight years and had some success, great excitement, and much experience.
+It was a long R&D project dedicated to trading automation.
+We experimented with different trading algorithms for eight years, achieving some success, great excitement, and much experience.

 ### [2009-2010.
 SMS Station](Articles/02_SMSS/Article.md)

-It is a desktop application dedicated to sending and broadcasting SMS messages via SMS user terminal connected to the computer.
+It is a desktop application dedicated to sending and broadcasting SMS messages via an SMS user terminal connected to the computer.
 It may be my Best UI project.

 ### [2001-2007.
 Electric power billing project](Articles/03_ESphere/Article.md)